 - Whether vaginal secretions seem normal or sparse.

 - Infection like candida, herpes simplex or genital warts.

 - In particular, posterior skin bridge where there is a history of superficial dyspareunia following childbirth.

-- Vaginal examination needs to be done with great care and the patient may need some persuasion of its importance.
-Patients with vaginismus may be extremely worried at the prospect of vaginal examination, and gentle digital examination should be attempted before speculum examination.
-The latter may need to be done using a vaginal speculum.
+- Patients with vaginismus may be extremely worried at the prospect of vaginal examination; gentle digital examination should be attempted before speculum examination.
+The latter may need to be done using a virginal speculum.

 - Careful vaginal examination may allow direct observation of vaginismus.
-The latter may produce an obvious reflex tightening.
-It is important not to interpret this or any psychological problems as indicating that the problem is purely psychosomatic, as it may be the result, rather than the cause, of the pain.
+The latter may produce an obvious reflex tightening, which may be a natural protective reflex to pain.